ekoutanov/serbzip/README.md

 Enter text; CTRL+D when done.
 ```

-Let's key in the first verse of Mearns' "Antigonish".
+Let's key in the first verse of Mearns' _Antigonish_.
 Enter the following text, line by line, and hit CTRL+D when done.

 ```
 Yesterday, upon the stair,